 The inflammatory tissue contains neutrophils, lymphocytes, plasma cells, necrosis, and large macrophages with foamy lipid-containing cytoplasm.
 Sometimes epitheloid granulomas are found.

 - Fever and chills (70%)

 Urine sediment shows leukocyturia, bacteriuria, and possibly the detection of foam cells (lipid-laden macrophages).

-leukocytosis, increased ESR, increased CRP, blood culture in patients with fever.
+Leukocytosis, increased ESR, and increased CRP.
+Consider blood cultures in patients with fever.

-Renal ultrasound shows an enlarged kidney with a mixed echogenic mass, it cannot be reliably distinguished from a malignant tumor.
-Nephrolithiasis may be seen.
+Renal ultrasound shows an enlarged kidney with a mixed echogenic mass, which is hard to be distinguished from a malignant tumor.
+Nephrolithiasis is a typical finding.

-MRI is an alternative to CT, especially in renal failure.
+MRI is an alternative to CT scanning, especially in patients with renal failure.

-To clarify the remaining kidney function, when organ preservation seems possible.
+Perform scintigraphy to clarify the remaining kidney function when organ preservation seems possible.

 Treatment of Xanthogranulomatous Pyelonephritis

 Standard therapy for xanthogranulomatous pyelonephritis is nephrectomy or rarely partial nephrectomy.
-Surgery is difficult because of adhesions, a laparoscopic approach is not recommended.
-Perioperative antibiotic therapy is important, which may be modified after the results of intraoperative swab tests.
+Surgery is complex because of adhesions; a laparoscopic approach is not recommended.
+Perioperative antibiotic therapy is essential, which may be modified after the results of intraoperative swab tests.
 In individual cases, it was possible to cure segmental XP with antibiotic therapy and internal splinting.